 These neoliberal governmentalities, in turn, engender their negotiations and resistances in the slum.
 Heterogeneous subaltern politics are reconstituted in several aspects.
 First, the politics of confrontation co-constitutes the politics of engagement.
 Confrontative politics spatially manifested as community barricades expand legal democratic spaces.
 Second, the contradictions of capitalist accumulation and subaltern dispossession are rescaled unto slum communities and inevitably increase intra-community conflict.
 Third, some subaltern groups are compelled to enact 'pragmatic' disentanglement of local from extra-local politics in exchange for concessions on land and housing.
 Fourth, grassroots home-owner associations are constrained to perform two contradictory economic functions in their engagement with the neoliberal urban government.
-On the one hand is the struggle for a greater share of the urban surplus to access better relocation for their members.
-On the other hand is the implicit functioning as neoliberal frontiers that facilitate de-radicalization of slum politics and segregate untapped consumer populations into market segments where those without capacities to pay are relocated in peri-urban resettlement.
+On the one hand, they struggle for a greater share of the urban surplus to access better relocation for their members.
+On the other hand, they implicitly functioning as neoliberal frontiers that facilitate de-radicalization of slum politics and segregate untapped consumer populations into market segments where those without capacities to pay are relocated in peri-urban resettlement.

 Within this neoliberalization of slum politics, militant subaltern activists produce spaces for generative solidarities-educational discussions, organizational and community meetings, community cleanings, protest production works, mobile propaganda, cultural productions, street protests, community house watches, community barricades and Occupy movements.
 These enactments draw from the collective capacities and resources developed within the everyday of the slums and are critical for subaltern knowledge production and political education.
-The study then locates collective movements within activist-leaders' lives using testimonios.
-These life-histories highlight informal and incremental home-making as the foundation of subaltern communities and economies.
+Yet focusing energies against the structural foundations of subaltern exclusions produce its own tensions-the neglect of local struggles of the slum which is itself co-constituted by neoliberal urbanism-that weakens militant politics.
+The study moreover locates collective movements within activist-leaders' lives using testimonios.
+These lifehistories highlight informal and incremental home-making as the foundation of subaltern communities and economies, and militant politics.
+When the home, its preservation and protection are not highlighted, even the most committed activists are constrained to withdraw their social movement involvement.